How to Run for Local Office

 When deciding to run for office, most people can name elected offices on a federal level—president, senator, congressperson.
 It’s not as easy to name local offices.
 Sure, more memorable positions, such as mayor, come to mind pretty quickly, but the types of offices you can run for vary from state to state at both the state and local levels.

 Still, even local campaigns can prove challenging.
-It’s not always easy to identify which offices are available and up for election.
-All political campaigns—including yours—should start with extensive research geared toward building a successful campaign.
+Identifying which offices are available and up for election is not always easy.
+All political campaigns—including yours—should start with extensive research to build a successful campaign.
 Such research will tell you the best office to run for based on your experience and support.

 What local offices can I run for?

-Technically, you can run for any local office for which you meet the qualifications.
+Technically, you can run for any local office you meet the candidate qualifications.
 The better question is, what local office should you run for?
-The answer depends a lot on your personal experiences, which will play a major role in determining what office you choose to run for.
+The answer depends on your personal experiences, which will majorly determine what office you choose to run for.

-How do I find what local elected offices are in my area?
+How do I find the local elected offices in my area?

 The best place to start looking is online.
 However, the type of website you’ll look for will depend on your state.
 Some states have election sites, while others store information about local political offices on the relevant Secretary of State website.